 This is a standard part of the sales process, so you should feel comfortable bringing it up.
 When you’re on a demo call or speaking with a sales representative, simply ask if there are any available discounts for annual commitments or for firms of your size.
 It’s a quick question that could lead to significant savings over the life of your subscription.

-Use Free Trials and Demos
+Take Advantage of Free Trials and Demos

 The best way to know if a solution is right for your team is to try it yourself.
 A free trial or a guided demo gives you a firsthand look at the software’s features and usability.
 This is your chance to see if the interface is intuitive and if the workflow makes sense for your daily tasks.